OxidizedToast/SPAM/README.md

-# NOT READY YET - IN PRODUCTION
+# NOT READY YET - OUT OF PRODUCTION
+# HOPEFULLY WILL REGAIN MOTIVATION TO WORK ON PROJECT

 # SPAM
 Stay Productive App Manager, a app to keep you productive.
 Written in 100% Rust.